 Why so much variation from country to country?

 Some say regulation.
 Dr. Norman Campbell, University of Calgary, believes that the current government approach of voluntary salt reduction programs just don't work.
 Perhaps if there was more accountability and oversight for the industry, we would see better results - not only for the industry, but in the overall health of our population (since we also eat a ton of fast food).
-On the other hand, food companies cite technical food processing issues as barriers in reducing salt content, claiming that new technology and processes are needed in order to make lower-salt products.
+On the other hand, food companies cite technical food processing issues as barriers to reducing salt content, claiming that new technology and processes are needed in order to make lower-salt products.

 What can we do about it?

-Besides encouraging lawmakers to impose stronger regulatory measures on food companies to decrease the salt content in their products, we, as individuals, can control what we put in our bodies.
+Aside from encouraging lawmakers to impose stronger regulatory measures on food companies to decrease the salt content in their products, we, as individuals, can control what we put in our bodies.
 Too much sodium in your diet can contribute to high blood pressure and make your blood pressure treatment less effective.
 A 2010 study published in the New England Journal of Medicine found that if Americans cut three grams of salt out of their daily diets, it would save up to 92,000 lives each year.

 Use less salt at the table and when cooking.
 Instead of automatically adding salt to your food before tasting it, try other options to spice up your food (like salt's best friend, pepper).
 Also, be sure to read food labels on prepared or prepackaged goods.
 Often, salt is disguised under fancier names like "sodium chloride," "monosodium glutamate," or "disodium phosphate."
 Don't be fooled - they're all different names for salt.